Helidon Spa: Geography

 Lockyer Creek forms much of the northern and eastern boundaries.
-Monkey Water Holes Creek forms most of the southern boundary before joining the Lockyer near the south-eastern corner.
-Rocky Creek flows through the locality from west to north, where it joins the Lockyer.
+Monkey Water Holes Creek forms most of the southern boundary before joining Lockyer Creek near the south-eastern corner.
+Rocky Creek flows through the locality from west to north, where it joins Lockyer.
+Creek.

-Road infrastructure
+The Warrego Highway enters the locality from the east (Helidon) and continues west, splitting into the Toowoomba Connection Road and the Toowoomba Bypass, which both exit the locality to the west (Postmans Ridge) with the Toowoomba Connection Road being to the south of the Toowoomba Bypass.

-The Warrego Highway runs through from east to west.
+The land use is a mix of grazing on native vegetation and rural residential housing.